d33bs/set-website/_posts/2022-XX-XX-Remove-Unused-Code-to-Avoid-Decay.md

 ## Further Code Usefulness Detection with Pylint and Coverage.py

-In addition to Vulture, [Pylint](https://pylint.pycqa.org/en/latest/index.html) and [Coverage](https://coverage.readthedocs.io/) can be used in a similar way to help show where code may not have been used within your project.
-Pylint focuses on code style and other static analysis in addition to unused variables.
+In addition to Vulture, [Pylint](https://pylint.pycqa.org/en/latest/index.html) and [Coverage.py](https://coverage.readthedocs.io/) can be used in a similar way to help show where code may not have been used within your project.

+[Pylint](https://pylint.pycqa.org/en/latest/index.html) focuses on code style and other static analysis in addition to unused variables.
 See [Pylint's Checkers](https://pylint.pycqa.org/en/latest/user_guide/checkers/features.html) page for more details here, using "unused-*" as a reference to checks it performs which focus on unused code.

+[Coverage.py](https://coverage.readthedocs.io/) helps show you which parts of your code have been executed or not.
+A common usecase for Coverage involves measuring "test coverage", or which parts of your code are executed in relationship to tests written for that code.
+This provides another perspective on code utility; if there's not a test for the code, is it worth keeping?

 ## Additional Resources